suurjaak/SQLitely/README.md

 as possible over into a new database.

-SQLitely has been tested under Windows 7 and Ubuntu Linux.
+SQLitely has been tested under Windows 10, Windows 7 and Ubuntu Linux.
 In source code form, it should run wherever Python and the required Python packages are installed.

 If running from pip installation, run `sqlitely` from the command-line.
 If running straight from source code, launch `sqlitely.sh` where shell